icastillejogomez/degiro-api/README.md

 yarn add degiro-api
 ```

-## Basic examples
+## How to use?

 ### Create an instance of DeGiro

-Basic log in DeGiro Platform.
+Basic log into DeGiro Platform.
 All endpoint needs a session key before those can be call them.
 You can pass credentials to DeGiro constructor or export in your terminal prompt sesion as `DEGIRO_USER` y `DEGIRO_PWD`

 ```js
 const DeGiro = require('degiro-api')